Solid Waste FAQ's

 8. Where can I collect free wood chips?

 Wood waste from yard trimmings, brush and tree removal, dimensional lumber and other wood products, is stockpiled at certain county facilities where it is chipped for beneficial re-use.
 When available (chips are not always available), residents can collect these chips for personal use.
 Anyone interested in collecting the chips must first sign a wood chip release form, after which they can use hand tools to load vehicles with the chips.
-Chips are available for collection at the Walker LF/TS, Bridgeport TS, Pumice Valley LF/TS, and Benton Crossing LF.
+Chips are available for collection at the Walker LF/TS, Bridgeport TS, and Pumice Valley LF/TS.

 9. How do I obtain a wood waiver to dispose of wood waste?